SURFnet/certificates-bcp/dialogue.md

 > What?
 That sounds like a catch-22!

-It\'s not.
-There\'s more magic in public key crypto.
+It's not.
+There's more magic in public key crypto.
 You see, It can be used to encrypt messages, but it can also be used to *sign* messages!

 > You mean like signing a letter?

 Exactly!
 A signature is used to protect messages from forgery.
-The message cannot be manipulated if it is signed, and it is impossible to create someone else\'s signature.
+The message cannot be manipulated if it is signed, and it is impossible to create someone else's signature.

 > And all that can be done with public key crypto?